 1.2.3.
 Open Hours.
 During the Open Hours Season, April 1st through October 31st, Garden members and volunteers agree to keep the Garden open ("open hours") for a minimum of two sessions or 10 hours each season.
 A session can include a weekend session, up to five hours, or a weekday session, up to four hours.
-A member may opt out of their open-hours obligation by getting another garden member to cover this responsibility.
 When a garden member or volunteer cannot do their open-hours obligation, they are to get another garden member to cover this responsibility.